 Koalou is an important commercial node on the illicit supply chain that connects northern Benin to the Sahel.
 Route N-18 runs through the town, connecting Fada n'Gourma and Pama, Burkina Faso, to Porga, Benin.
 The town, and nearby communities, including Tantega and Gouande in Benin, and Nadiagou in Burkina Faso, have become lively trading and resting zones for those involved in illicit trafficking, criminal activity, and violent extremism, because they are located in disputed territory (between Benin and Burkina Faso) allowing Koalou to remain ungoverned for decades.
-As such, the ungoverned space served as an early pull factor driving VEOs from the Sahel south into the Littorals.
+As such, the ungoverned space served as an early pull factor driving VEOs from the Sahel south into coastal West Africa.89

 Since late 2021, JNIM has consolidated control between Fada n'Gourma (Burkina Faso), Kpendjal (Togo) and Koalou.
 JNIM engaged in violence with security forces in Burkina Faso and Togo, eventually forcing them out over the course of 2021-2022.
 They then delivered declarations to the communities in these areas, allowing civilians time to leave, or remain in place knowing that they are now living under JNIM control.
 The Beninese established a security front in Porga, across the bridge from Koalou in late 2021, in response to the insurgency on the border.
 However, their ability to patrol the area, and buttress JNIM incursions into Benin, has been hampered by limited resources, personnel, and capacity, which is further undermined by vast border porosity.
-Meanwhile, the VEOs have successfully consolidated control of Koalou, and areas north and west of the town.
+Heanwhile, the VEOs have successfully consolidated control of Koalou, and areas north and west of the town.
 The people who stayed in Koalou are stuck with limited access to resources.
 The FAB has blocked trade into Koalou from Benin in order to cut resources off from JNIM.
 This has impacted the civilians there as well, and when they reenter Benin, they must pass through military checkpoints at the Porga bridge, and are only allowed to fill their fuel tanks halfway or purchase no more than a kilo of flour from Beninese sellers.
+Head in the security forces in Burkina Faso in Bu

-"A Peulh woman tried to hide a liter of fuel in a bag of flour, so that she could cook at home, but the FDS arrested her, accusing her of trying tobring the fuel to the VEOs." - (Herder, Matéri-town).
+"A Peulh woman tried to hide a liter of fuel in a bag of flour, so that she could cook at home, but the FDS arrested her, accusing her of trying to bring the fuel to the VEOs." - Herder, Matéri-town.

 VEOs have benefited greatly from trafficking networks and informal markets in West Africa.
 The illicit supply chain is a source of resources and financing for JNIM and ISGS in the Sahel, and as such, VEO combatants have been known to moonlight as traffickers at times.
-As a result, the early push southward into the Littoral states was in part driven by the direction of the illicit supply chain that runs richly across the shelf that is the Littoral northern border with the Sahel.
+As a result, the early push southward into coastal West African states was in part driven by the direction of the illicit supply chain that runs richly across the shelf that is the northern border of these coastal countries with the Sahel.
+The early expansion of JNIM into Benin's Alibori department was in lockstep with the sales and transfers of artisanal weapons from Ghana and Burkina Faso to northwest Nigeria.
+Although it remains unclear which group first moved into Benin in 2019, there is some speculation that these arms traffickers were associated with JNIM and Ansaru (the al-Qaeda aligned faction that splintered from Boko Haram in 2012, and regrouped in northwest Nigeria), ISGS, or bandits and smaller organized groups aligned with a new VEO cell that's operating out of the Kainji Forest, in Zamfara, Nigeria.

-Bernard, 2021.

-&lt;sup>90 Strategic Stabilization Advisors, 2022.
+90 Strategic Stabilization Advisors, 2022.

-&lt;sup>91 Expert interview in Matéri, November 2022.
+91 Expert interview in Matéri, November 2022.